dotnet/aspnetcore/docs/BuildFromSource.md

 ### Building on command-line

-When developing in VS Code, you'll need to use the `build.cmd` or `build.sh` scripts in order to build the project.
+When developing in VS Code, you'll need to use the `eng\build.cmd` or `eng\build.sh` scripts in order to build the project.
 You can learn more about the command line options available, check out [the section below](using-dotnet-on-command-line-in-this-repo).

 The source code in this repo is divided into directories for each project area.
 Each directory will typically contain a `src` directory that contains the source files for a project and a `test` directory that contains the test projects and assets within a project.